 People's needs were reviewed by staff so that risks were identified and acted upon as people's needs changed.
-One person said, "I know I'm safe here, I've never come to any harm."
-People were aware of the measures that were in place to support their needs, particularly around spending time in the community.
+One person said, "I feel safe here."
+They were able to explain the measures that were in place to support their needs, particularly around using the kitchen.
 Staff understood the varying risks for each person, and took appropriate action.
-For example, people that required support with their mobility had person centred risk assessments in place.
-We saw that plans had been put in place to support each person which included for example, increased support if people wished to go out in the community.
+For example, people that required support with managing their epilepsy had person centred risk assessments in place specific to the risks associated with each person.
+We saw that plans had been put in place to support each person which included for example, increased support in the kitchen if people had experienced a seizure or reported feeling unwell.
 Staff understood people's risk assessments and ensured people's care was in accordance with them.
 Staff also understood their responsibility to identify new risks, for example if people's behaviours or health changed, and staff raised their concerns with the management team and action was taken to meet people's needs and keep people safe.

 Accidents and incidents where people's behaviour may put themselves or others around them at risk of harm were recorded by staff and reviewed by the management team.
 Full consideration was given to each incident, including immediate actions and actions that may be required on a longer term basis.
 Where necessary, people's risk assessments, or care plans were amended to reflect people's current needs.
 Staff took appropriate action and gave consideration to the events that led up to the incident to reduce the risk of a repeated incident.
-Staff understood what could be potential triggers for each person and wherever possible, there was a plan in place to reduce the possibility of a similar incident.
+Staff understood what could be potential triggers and wherever possible, there was a plan in place to reduce the possibility of a similar incident.

 There were appropriate arrangements in place for the management of medicines.
-One person said, "I get my tablets, there's no worries there."
+One person said, "I'm very particular about getting my tablets on time and they're [the staff] very good here."
 Staff had received training in the safe administration, storage and disposal of medicines and they were knowledgeable about how to safely administer medicines to people.
 One member of staff confirmed that they were unable to administer medicines as they had not received the training.
 People's medicines were held securely and there were arrangements in place so that homily remedies such as paracetamol could be given when people required it.
 We saw that medication administration records (MAR) were completed accurately after each person had received their medicine, and it was recorded the number of tablets people had been given if the amount was variable dependent on people's needs.